[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 If you look at the English translation of 잘하다 “to be good at,” you might think this is an adjective, but in Korean, 잘하다 is a verb, so be careful!

-As you can see, the content in the first half says “That kid is good at Korean” and the last half is saying the opposite, which is “he is not that good at English.”
+As you can see, the content in the first half says, “That kid is good at Korean,” and the last half says the opposite: “he is not that good at English.”

 These two sentences are connected through 는 반면에.
 Do you get it?